Austin Barnes Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs pitching staff ranks fourth in the league with a collective 9.8 strikeouts per nine innings.
+- The pitching staff for the Cubs has a collective 9.8 K/9, the third-best in the league.

-- The Cubs' 3.02 team ERA ranks fourth across all MLB pitching staffs.
+- The Cubs have a 3.31 team ERA that ranks fourth among all MLB pitching staffs.

-- The Cubs surrender the second-fewest home runs in baseball (12 total, 0.7 per game).
+- Cubs pitchers combine to give up 19 home runs (one per game), the seventh-fewest in the league.

-- Taillon gets the start for the Cubs, his fourth of the season.
-He is 0-2 with a 3.86 ERA and 16 strikeouts through 14 2/3 innings pitched.
+- The Cubs are sending Stroman (2-1) to make his fifth start of the season.
+He is 2-1 with a .75 ERA and 25 strikeouts in 24 2/3 innings pitched.

-- In his last time out on Sunday against the Los Angeles Dodgers, the righty threw five scoreless innings while surrendering two hits.
+- The right-hander last appeared on Wednesday against the Oakland Athletics, when he threw six scoreless innings while giving up two hits.

-- The 31-year-old has an ERA of 3.86, with 10.3 strikeouts per nine innings, in three games this season.
-Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.